freakone/CarND-Traffic-Sign-Classifier-Project/README.md

 The base of this solution was LeNet function from previous listings.
 I modified the architecture to obtain the best validation results as I could.
 The neural network now consists of following steps:

  * Convolutional.
 Input = 32x32x1.
 Output = 28x28x6.
+     * large depth was used to learn a lot of characterisic attributes (such as shape, colours, etc)
+     * standard stride was used to move the filter window of size 5x5 every 1 pixel each side
+     * it extracts image features
  * Relu activation.
+     * relu was chosen to increase non-linearity of the network
  * Convolutional.
 Input = 28x28x6.
 Output = 10x10x16.
  * Relu activation.
  * Pooling.
 Input = 10x10x16.
 Output = 5x5x16.
+     * used to downsample image, lowers up the detail number and parameters number
  * Flatten.
 Input = 11x11x16.
 Output = 400.
+     * in order to pass the data to fully connected layer we mast flatten the data
  * Fully Connected.
 Input = 400.
 Output = 120.
+     * after convolutional and pooling later we can reason the network
  * Relu activation.
  * Fully Connected.
 Input = 120.
 Output = 84.
  * Relu activation.
  * Fully Connected.
 Input = 84.
 Output = 43.
+     * three connected layers with relu are used instead of one to keep the non-linearity of the network

 ```python